busterbenson/public/book-of-beliefs.md

 #### By 2030

-* We'll have a President that admits to being atheist or agnostic by 2025.
+* We'll have had a President that admits to being atheist or agnostic.
 * Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch \(or not\)
 * Safe, genetically modified foods will become the norm.
 * Wager with Carinna: by 2028, the equivalent of a college education \(both in breadth of knowledge and value to career\) will be available to anyone with an internet connection.